© Frank Alarcon

 Arts for Impact – a match funding opportunity

-The inaugural Arts for Impact match funding campaign ran in March 2024, and was a project jointly developed by New Philanthropy for Arts & Culture and Big Give which saw £2.85 million raised for 238 arts & culture charities across the UK.
+Arts for Impact is an annual match funding campaign running each March, and is a project jointly developed by New Philanthropy for Arts & Culture and Big Give.

-New Philanthropy for Arts & Culture is coming together with Arts & Culture Finance (ACF), previously part of Nesta to form a brand new organisation Figurative – an independent not-for-profit dedicated to impact, investment and innovation in the cultural and creative sector.
+In August 2024 New Philanthropy for Arts & Culture came together with Arts & Culture Finance (ACF), previously part of Nesta to form a brand new organisation –Figurative – an independent not-for-profit dedicated to impact, investment and innovation in the cultural and creative sector.

 Figurative aims to: